 Slot Attention outperformed the baselines in all the object localization experiments specially in multi-object cases as seen in Tables \ref{tab:obj_decode_1block}-\ref{tab:obj_decode_8blocks} and Figure \ref{fig:obj_decode_image_blocks}.
 We further made the following observations:

-\textbf{Baselines struggle with localizing multiple objects.} Table \ref{tab:obj_decode_1block} and \ref{tab:obj_decode_4blocks} show the performance of our method on the cases of 1 and 4 blocks respectively and Table \ref{tab:obj_decode_8blocks} shows the performance on the 8 block scenario.
-We observe that while MoCo and Autoencoder are able to learn to predict object location more accurately on a dataset with a single object, they struggle to encode object locations in multi object scenes.
+\textbf{Baselines struggle with localizing multiple objects.} Table \ref{tab:obj_decode_1block} and \ref{tab:obj_decode_4blocks} show the performance of our method on the cases of 1 and 4 blocks respectively, and Table \ref{tab:obj_decode_8blocks} shows the performance on the 8 block scenario.
+We observe that while MoCo and Autoencoder are able to learn to predict object location more accurately on a dataset with a single object, they struggle to encode object locations in multi-object scenes.
 In Figure~\ref{fig:obj_decode_image_blocks}, we also show how the average object localization performance of different representations varies as the number of objects in the scene changes.
-Figure \ref{fig:obj_decode_image} shows a qualitative example of the performance of these models on an example evaluation image.

-\textbf{Slot Attention struggles with localizing objects with similar color and shape.} We also observe that the Slot Attention model finds it difficult to localize blocks of the same color but with fine-grained differences in their shape.
-In Table~\ref{tab:obj_decode_8blocks}, we observe the Slot Attention model gives poor localization performance for the two yellow and the two green objects that have similar shapes.
-This is due to the fact that Slot is trained using a pixel-wise image reconstruction loss and hence struggles to differentiate subtle differences in shapes when the color is the same.
-This is due to the small contribution of those differences to the loss since they only contribute to a small number of pixel differences.
+\textbf{Slot Attention struggles with localizing objects with similar color and shape.} While outperforming the baselines, we observe that the Slot Attention model finds it difficult to localize blocks of the same color but with fine-grained differences in their shape.
+In Table~\ref{tab:obj_decode_8blocks}, we show the Slot Attention model gives poor localization performance for the two yellow and the two green objects that have similar shapes due to slot assignment swapping between similar looking blocks.
+This is due to Slot Attention being trained using a pixel-wise image reconstruction loss, and hence, struggling to differentiate subtle differences in shapes when the color is the same.
+Subtle shape differences only contribute to a small number of pixel differences resulting in slight changes in the loss.
 However, Slot Attention still outperforms the other methods for this task.